Thirupathi (2006 Tamil film)

 Thirupathi is a 2006 Indian Tamil-language vigilante masala film written and directed by Perarasu and produced by AVM Productions.
 The film stars Ajith Kumar and Sadha in the lead roles, while Arun Pandian, Riyaz Khan, Sampath Raj in supporting roles.

 Thirupathi was released on 14 April 2006.
-The film received mixed reviews from critics.
-Perarasu won the Tamil Nadu State Film Award for Best Story Writer.
+The film was not well received by critics, but Perarasu won the Tamil Nadu State Film Award for Best Story Writer.

 Plot

 Thirupathi's pregnant sister dies due to negligence by a corrupt doctor, who turns out to be Thirupathi's best friend Soori's brother.
 Soori decides to protect his brother from Thirupathi, who sets out to nab Soori's brother to avenge his sister's death.

 Production

-During the making of Sivakasi, AVM Productions approached Perarasu to make a film with Ajith Kumar in the lead role.
+During the making of Sivakasi, Perarasu was approached by AVM Productions to make a film with Ajith Kumar in the lead role.
 The director immediately accepted the offer and told the film's story to the producer during the meeting.
 The film was announced publicly two days later.
 The film was launched officially on 15 September 2005 with Vijay attending the opening ceremony.
 This was AVM's 167th film as producer.